Valuable tips when building a small house

 Create separation between rooms: It is easy to have noise disturbance from other rooms in a small house.
 It is therefore a good idea to separate the master bedroom on the plan in order not to have interference from other bedrooms.

 Get organized.
 Clutter can make smaller spaces feel cramped and uncomfortable.
 Use the “ship-building” theory of “a place for everything” by thinking out where everyday items, such as vacuum cleaners, will go.
 Upgrade closets with built-in organization systems rather than just rods.
+Make sure you have the correct house plans BEFORE you start on any construction to avoid having to break down any walls during construction.

 Keep the roof simple: Complex roofs tend to get messy on smaller houses.
 Complex roof lines not only add significant cost, but the risk of future leaks.
 A simple, not too steep roof will protect your investment over time.